The holiday season is fast approaching, and while I love many parts of this special time of year, I also feel anxiety as my to-do list begins to grow.

 For more tips and resources, check out a few blogs I have written over the years:

-And check out this TED Talk with Kelly McGonigal, it’s brilliant!
+And check out this TED Talk, How to Make Stress Your Friend, with Kelly McGonigal, it’s brilliant!

 I hope these hints help you as the holiday season approaches.
 I wish you health and happiness, joy and merriment, and ease and calm in the weeks ahead.